tgnemecek/core-website/src/collections/pages/coaching.md

   title: CORE Coaching
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
-  text: "We can change your life and work from this moment on!
-Let us serve as an
+  text: "Change your life and work from this moment on!
+Let us serve as an EXPERT
-    EXPERT PARTNER to guide you rapidly through difficult transitions and teach you pragmatic tools for removing all obstacles in your way.
+    PARTNER to guide you rapidly through difficult transitions and teach you pragmatic tools for removing all obstacles in your way.
 TRY OUR FREE
     SAMPLES: instructional videos, Career Compass report, and an individualized report of your greatest strength and liability for transitions.
 FOR MORE INFORMATION, contact us via the message link below--OR take a Premium